Registration and Enrollment

 - Poole utilizes the university’s registration waitlist function extensively for courses that are full or have reserved seats.
 As long as you meet the prerequisites for the class, you should be able to get on the waitlist, even if there are reserved seats.
 We will review enrollment on our courses on April 16th and remove many of the reserved seats at that time.
 These seats will go to students based on their position on the waitlist so be sure to waitlist early.
 See more information about waitlists below.

 - M 100 and M120 are restricted to students who are already in a Poole major and are not an option for students who are pursuing the CODA process until after they have been officially accepted.

 - Most 200-level Poole courses will be open to anyone at NC State (e.g., MIE 201-001, ACC 210-001) from the start, although some seats will still be reserved for Poole students.
 Students are encouraged to get on the waitlist.

 - Most 300-level Poole courses are restricted to admitted Poole majors and minors.
 On the 4th day of classes, we will remove this restriction for any remaining seats.
 BUS 351 will remain restricted to Poole majors only

 - EC 301 and 302 are not restricted but have some seats reserved for Poole majors.
 Students are encouraged to get on the waitlist.

 - All 400-level Poole courses are restricted to admitted Poole majors and will not be open to non-Poole students at any point.
 Students in the Business Entrepreneurship minor will have access to MIE 41x courses for their program.

 - During the second week of classes, Poole College consent is required by any student seeking to add a Poole course.
-Students interested in adding a Poole course during this period should email firstname.lastname@example.org to request consideration to add the course.
-Please note, faculty do not have the ability to add students to their class.
+Students interested in adding or swapping a Poole course during this period should email email@example.com to request consideration to add the course.
+Please note that these requests are rarely approved, and faculty do not have the ability to add students to their classes.